Mobility opportunities for accredited Erasmus organisations in the field of youth

 Please see part C of this Guide for details on how to apply.

-An accredited organisation can apply only once per call.
+An accredited organisation can apply only once per call (year) for an accredited project.

 Budget allocation